-- 3. These Guidelines provide an overview of the Central Bank's expectations of SFIs that engage in digital asset activities.
+- 3. These Guidelines provide an overview of the Central Bank's expectations of SFIs that are exposed to digital asset activities.
 Digital assets are a diverse asset class with varying characteristics that in certain cases may resemble traditional financial assets such as bonds, equities, commodities and cash held in custody.
 The Central Bank subscribes to the philosophy of "same risk, same activity, and same treatment".
 Therefore, the prudential treatment of digital assets is based on the risks that are associated with the underlying characteristics of these assets.
-SFIs should take a risk-based approach, factoring in their Board approved risk appetite and their resources.
 Where there may exist additional risks posed by these assets, SFIs should ensure that the risks are promptly identified, measured, and mitigated. - 4.
-These Guidelines should be read in conjunction with The Bahamas Capital Regulations, 2022 ("Capital Regulations"), The Banks and Trust Companies (Acquisition of Shares) Regulations, 2005, Guidelines for the Management of Capital and the Calculation of Capital Adequacy ("Capital Adequacy Guidelines"), Guidelines for the Corporate Governance of Banks and Trust Companies Licensed to do Business within and from within The Bahamas ("Corporate Governance Guidelines"), AML/CFT Guidelines, Guidelines for the Management of Large Exposures ("Large Exposures Guidelines"), The Management of Credit Risk Guidelines, and the Technology Risk Management Guidelines.
-The Central Bank endorses the principles in the Basel Committee on Banking Supervision ("the Basel Committee") draft standard text, Chapter SCO60 Cryptoasset Exposures.
-SFIs are encouraged to refer to the full Basel document at www.bis.org.2
+The Central Bank endorses and incorporated the principles in the Basel Committee on Banking Supervision ("the Basel Committee") Prudential treatment of cryptoasset exposures.
+These Guidelines should be read in conjunction with: - (a) The Bahamas Capital Regulations, 2022 ("the Capital Regulations"); - (b) The Banks and Trust Companies (Acquisition of Shares) Regulations, 2005; - (c) Capital Adequacy Guidelines; - (d) Corporate Governance Guidelines; - (e) AML/CFT Guidelines; - (f) Large Exposures Guidelines; - (g) Guidelines for the Management of Credit Risk; - (h) Guidelines for the Management of Technology Risk; - (i) Guidelines on Minimum Standards for the Outsourcing of Material Functions ("Outsourcing Guidelines"); and - (j) Enterprise Risk Management Guidance Notes.